One-Pixel Shortcut: on the Learning Preference of Deep Neural Networks: One-Pixel Shortcut

-Following the discussion above, for the purpose of data protection we need to craft shortcuts which are easy enough to learn and thus fool the network training.
-According to previous studies, shortcuts can come from background environments which naturally exist inside our datasets \cite{beery2018recognition}, or be manually crafted like EM \cite{huang2020unlearnable}.
+Following the discussion above, for the purpose of data protection, we need to craft shortcuts that are easy enough to learn and thus fool the network training.
+According to previous studies, shortcuts can come from background environments that naturally exist inside our datasets \citep{beery2018recognition}, or be manually crafted like EM \citep{huang2020unlearnable}.
 Unlike those shortcuts which might occupy the whole image or a notable part, we investigate how a single pixel, which is the minimum unit of digital images, can affect the learning process of deep neural networks.
 Thus, we propose One-Pixel Shortcut (OPS), which modifies only a single pixel of each image.
-Images belonging to the same category are perturbed at the same position, which means the perturbed pixel is interconnected with category label.
+Images belonging to the same category are perturbed at the same position, which means the perturbed pixel is interconnected with the category label.
 Although so minuscule, it is efficient enough to fool the training of deep learning models.
 We use a heuristic but effective method to generate perturbations for images belonging to each category.
 We search the position and value of the pixel which can result in the most significant change for the whole category.
-Denote $\mathcal{D}_{c,k}$ as the set containing all the examples labeled as $k$, and the problem can be formulated as:
+Denoting $\mathcal{D}$ as the clean dataset and $\mathcal{D}_{k}$ as the clean subset containing all the examples of class $k$, the problem can be formulated as:

-where $\sigma_k \in \mathbb{R}^{H \times W}$ represents the optimal perturbed position map, $\xi_k \in \mathbb{R}^C$ stands for the optimal perturbed color, and $\mathcal{G}$ is the objective function.
-Since the optimization above is a NP-hard problem, we cannot solve it directly.
-Thus we constrain the feasible region to a limited discrete searching space, where we search boundary value of each color channel, \emph{i.e.},$\xi_k \in \{0,1\}^3$, at every point of an image.
-To be more specific, for CIFAR-10 images, the discrete searching space will contain $32 \times 32 \times 2^3 = 8192$ elements.
-In order to highlight the modified pixel for each example of the same category so that the network can be easily attracted, we design the objective function $\mathcal{G}_k$ as following:
+where $\sigma_k \in \mathbb{R}^{H \times W}$ represents the perturbed position mask and $\sigma_k(i,j)$ is the element at the $i$-th row and $j$-th column, $\xi_k \in \mathbb{R}^C$ stands for the perturbed target color ($C=3$ for RGB images), and $\mathcal{G}$ is the objective function.
+Since the optimization above is an NP-hard problem, we cannot solve it directly.
+Thus we constrain the feasible region to a limited discrete searching space, where we search the boundary value of each color channel, \emph{i.e.},$\xi_k \in \{0,1\}^3$, at every point of an image.
+Specifically, for CIFAR-10 images, the discrete searching space will contain $32 \times 32 \times 2^3 = 8192$ elements.
+To ensure that the pixel is stably perturbed, we also hope that the variance of the difference between them is small.
+Accordingly, we design the objective function $\mathcal{G}_k$ for class $k$ as: